 - Let the batter rest for about 15 minutes or until thickened.

 - Transfer the batter to a large plastic food storage bag.
-Cut ½” off a corner of the bag and pope doughnuts into the pans.
+Cut ½” off a corner of the bag and pour doughnuts into the pans.

 - Bake for 12 minutes or until a toothpick inserted comes out clean.